Which one would we choose?

 Is one better priced than the other?

-Generally speaking, the Pro 1000 is the cheaper of the two toothbrushes.
+Yes, the Pro 1000 is the cheaper of the 2 brushes.

 Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
 These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.